wxie2017/wxie2017.github.io/pages/speech/TTM_opening.md

 Today I am glad to host the table topics session.
 However, I am not the Table Topics Master.

 Actually, I don't want to alarm anybody in this room, but it's just come to my attention that the person to your right is a master.
-(Laughter) Also, the person to your left is a master.
-In fact the person sitting in very seats is a Master.
+Also, the person to your left is a master.
+In fact the person sitting in every seat is a Master.
 You just need come to the stage.

-There are 8 rules here, a lot but very simple.
+First there are 8 rules here, a lot but very simple.

     When you come to the stage, we shake hands first with smiles, of course.